God's Final Altar Call

 This was the first official step toward establishing Sunday over Saturday as the official day of rest and worship for Christians.
 And soon the church itself would forbid all work on a Sunday, establishing it as the official rest day (the Sabbath of the Creation week) of Christianity.

 What most people don't realise today, is that the seventh day, Saturday, remained the Christian day or worship for many centuries after Christ's death.
 It was the Sabbath for all early believers.
 There is absolutely no evidence for a change in the official day of worship for Christians to be found anywhere in the New Testament.
 But, finally, Christian church leaders decided to accommodate its sun-worshipping constituents who worshipped on Sunday.
 After all, they reasoned, Sunday was also the day of the Lord's resurrection.
 But why is this important?
-In fact, does it really matter what day of the week one goes to church?
+In fact, does it really matter F of the week one goes to church?
 Wouldn't God be happy when we worship Him, no matter what the day is?
 Of course He is.

 The important thing was what people were saying in their hearts, inside, when they began to worship on Sunday—what this new sign of allegiance meant to them.
 That is what God cares about.
 Were they really worshipping Christ, the resurrected Lord?
 Or were they really still worshipping the sun, clothed in Christian garb?